zenjenwilliams/finding-zen/Volley-Architecture-notes.md

 * SRL statistical relational learning
 * auto-question generation
 * "personalization and pedagogy are too complex - they are worth experimenting with but must not be the substance of our offering" (Carson 5/23/17)
+* Volley focuses on content (as opposed to concepts - which are too isolated and noncontextual in themselves - or to context - which does not yet have enough tools & support